 How will my uterus change during pregnancy?

 The lining of the uterus thickens during pregnancy in order to support the growing baby.
 The muscles also become thicker and stronger to help push the baby out during labor.
-Professionals for Women's Health can help you understand how your uterus changes during fetal development when you come in for an initial appointment.
+Professionals for Women's Health in Columbus, OH can help you understand how your uterus changes during fetal development when you come in for an initial appointment.